Architectural Landmarks in Atlanta, GA

 • BeltLineDirect Eastside Trail access · poncecitymarket.com

 Real estate context: Ponce City Market is the single most important catalytic project in Old Fourth Ward's resurgence.
 Properties within a half-mile on the BeltLine have seen among the highest appreciation rates in Atlanta over the past decade.
-The surrounding Virginia-Highland, Poncey-Highland, and Inman Park neighbourhoods are perennially among the city's most competitive buyer markets.
-Explore Atlanta family neighbourhoods.
+Virginia-Highland, Poncey-Highland, and Inman Park are perennially among the city's most competitive buyer markets.
+Explore Atlanta family neighborhoods.

 06